 Vandals or soldiers looted the properties of Dillery, Hall, Clymer, Walton, Gwinnett, Heyward, Rutledge, and Middleton.

 At the battle of Yorktown, Thomas Nelson, Jr., noted that the British General Cornwallis had taken over the Nelson home for his headquarters.
 He quietly urged General George Washington to open fire.
 The home was destroyed, and Nelson died bankrupt.

 Francis Lewis had his home and properties destroyed.
-The enemy jailed his wife; she died shortly after.
+The enemy jailed his wife; she died shortly thereafter.

 John Hart was driven from his wife’s bedside as she was dying.
 Their 13 children fled for their lives.
 His fields and his gristmill were laid to waste.
 For more than a year he lived in forests and caves, returning home to find his wife dead and his children vanished.

-We go on with our complacent lives, untouched by the swirl of politics and the even the plight of the immigrant children on our Southern border.
+We go on with our complacent lives, untouched by the swirl of politics.

 May we not take for granted what we have here in America for we could lose what we have.

 May we not let some try to divide us for we are one people under one flag and a God who respects all people.